Kamen Rider × Kamen Rider Drive & Gaim: Movie War Full Throttle: Kamen Rider Drive: The Challenge From Lupin

-Two days prior to Megahex's arrival to Earth, Shinosuke Tomari and his partner Kiriko Shijima are on the case involving a copycat criminal posing as "Phantom Thief Ultimate Lupin".
+Two days prior to Megahex's arrival to Earth, Shinnosuke Tomari and his partner Kiriko Shijima are on the case involving a copycat criminal posing as "Phantom Thief Ultimate Lupin".
 They confront the thief and confirm him to a Roidmude with Mr. Belt feeling he knows its model.
-Shinosuke confronts the figure as Kamen Rider Drive, but fails to capture Lupin as he takes his leave via chopper while vowing to steal the Kamen Rider from him.
-The next day, as the group muse over old files of the previous Ultimate Lupin Zoruku Tojo, Shinosuke learns that the Special Investigations Division received a letter of challenge from Lupin, claiming that he will steal a precious artifact under police escort.
+Shinnosuke confronts the figure as Kamen Rider Drive, but fails to capture Lupin as he takes his leave via chopper while vowing to steal the Kamen Rider from him.
+The next day, as the group muse over old files of the previous Ultimate Lupin Zoruku Tojo, Shinnosuke learns that the Special Investigations Division received a letter of challenge from Lupin, claiming that he will steal a precious artifact under police escort.
 Though joining the escort, chasing after Ultimate Lupin when he stop the convoy truck, Drive fails to capture Lupin as the android uses his gravity manipulation to escape.

-The event only convinces Mr. Belt to take control of Tridoron as he takes Shinosuke to Krim Steinbelt's abandoned mansion, the AI revealing that Steinbelt created a pseudo-Roidmude body called Cyberzoid ZZZ which he hid away prior to his death since his mind was not strong enough for transference.
+The event only convinces Mr. Belt to take control of Tridoron as he takes Shinnosuke to Krim Steinbelt's abandoned mansion, the AI revealing that Steinbelt created a pseudo-Roidmude body called Cyberzoid ZZZ which he hid away prior to his death since his mind was not strong enough for transference.
 But the body was found by Zoruku Tojo when he stumbled upon it by chance and transferred his mind into it.
 Lupin expresses his intention to use his body continue his criminal career forever as he proceeds to man handle Shintaro before Chase appears with a few Roidmudes to deal with Lupin for being an unworthy Roidmude.
 But Lupin reveals his Lupin Gunner as he transforms into Kamen Rider Lupin.
-Lupin proceeds to destroy the Roidmudes and easily defeats Mashin Chaser and then Drive after provoking him and Mr. Belt, with the belt taking a fatal blow intended for Shinosuke before shutting down.
-While being consoled by the Shift Cars after coming to by reminding him of who he is, Shinosuke leaves in a rush as he has a realization.
+Lupin proceeds to destroy the Roidmudes and easily defeats Mashin Chaser and then Drive after provoking him and Mr. Belt, with the belt taking a fatal blow intended for Shinnosuke before shutting down.
+While being consoled by the Shift Cars after coming to by reminding him of who he is, Shinnosuke leaves in a rush as he has a realization.
 Some time later, a white-colored Kamen Rider appears at the Drive Pit in the middle of the night.